MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/groups-services-interactions.md

 **Do forms exist without a group?**

-Yes, surveys and quizzes can be created directly in an end-user’s account.
+Yes, surveys and quizzes can be created directly in an end user’s account.

 **Can there be multiple forms per group?**